Hello lovelies! Did you know you can commission a portrait drawn via zoom, or IRL in my Berlin kiez, from me?

-Can you paint/draw me and my partner(s) performing a sex act?
+Can you draw me and my partner(s) performing a sex act? (or a circus act?)

 Sure, if it’s consensual!
 (All blood play, breath control play, and fluid exchange must be simulated!)

-Can you paint/draw me/us at our favorite dungeon/fantasy room/commercial sex club/ drag bar/SF&F convention?
+Can you draw me/us at our favorite dungeon/fantasy room/commercial sex club/ drag bar/SF&F convention?

-Definitely, if it’s in Europe, and you secure permission from the owner of the space.
+Definitely, if you can zoom from there, and you secure permission from the owner of the space.

 Does it hurt?

 Sometimes, yes.
-It depends entirely on the pose.
+It depends on the pose.
 Sitting or standing in one position for a long period can be uncomfortable.
 If you have chronic pain or a back problem, we should choose a comfortable pose and take frequent breaks.
-Some people are fine with holding a pose that hurts like hell after the first five minutes; other want to feel relaxed the whole time.